MontrealCorpusTools/speechcorpustools/docs/source/additional/exporting.rst

         :height: 650px
         :alt: Image cannot be displayed in your browser

-Here, there are several commong options that can be selected by checking them.
+Here, there are several common options that can be selected by checking them.
 Once checked, they will appear as columns in the query profile:

     .. image:: simpleexportfull.png
         :width: 720px